 Walmart came to us to help tell the story of how they're investing $250 Billion into American Manufacturing on the world's stage - the 2014 Olympics.
-We made several spots, shooting in Walmart factories all over United States - chronicling the rebirth of American Manufacturing.
+We told the story through the lens of the factory and its workers with the message that "work is a beautiful thing."

 Brooklyn had a problem.
 Sleep-challenged babies, but no cars.
 So LUVS Diapers was there to help with their #LullabyLift Sleep Utility Vehicles, proving that Luvs with Nightlock wasn't the only innovative solution they could come up with to get children to sleep through the night.